Facts about Ireland's agriculture and food & drink sector.

 Food and drink

-The UK was the main destination for Irish agri-food and drink exports in 2016 accounting for 37% of all exports.
-32% of exports went to Continental EU markets while the remaining 31% went to international markets.
+The UK was the biggest single market destination for Irish agri-food and drink exports in 2019, accounting for 34% of all exports.
+35% of exports went to Continental EU markets while the remaining 31% went to international markets.

 In 2016, Gross Agricultural Output (GAO) was valued at €6.92 billion.
 (DAFM, 2016)